bsc-pm/ompss-ee/source/ompss-ee/README.rst

 Job Scheduler: Minotauro
 ------------------------

-The following sections have examples on how to use job scheduler systems installed at Minotauro BSC's machine.
+The current section have a short explanation on how to use the job scheduler systems installed at Minotauro BSC's machine.
 Slurm is the utility used in this machine for batch processing support, so all jobs must be run through it.
-This document provides information for getting started with job execution at the Cluster.
 These are the basic directives to submit jobs:

   * mnsubmit <job_script> submits a ''job script'' to the queue system (see below for job script directives).